ismartsid/Ring_Oscillator_PUF/README.md

 ### Modules

 1. **ring_osc (Ring Oscillator):**
-   - Verilog module to create a ring oscillator with an Enable input and an oscillator output (RO_out).
+   - Verilog module to create a ring oscillator with an Enable input and an oscillator output.

-2. **Counter.v:**
+2. **Counter:**
-   - Module with two counters that count up based on the frequency of RO outputs (16 oscillators from ring_osc) selected by the challenge bits.
+   - Module with two counters that count up based on the frequency of RO outputs (16 oscillators from ring_osc) selected by the Select Lines.

 3. **tb_counter (Test Bench for Counter):**
    - Verification test bench for ensuring the correct functionality of the Counter module.